Skip to Content Facebook Feature Image

 “I will never forget their courage, their bravery and the sacrifice they made for their country,” Starmer said.
 “I consider President Trump’s remarks to be insulting and frankly appalling and I am not surprised they have caused such hurt to the loved ones of those who were killed or injured and, in fact, across the country.”

 After 9/11, then Prime Minister Tony Blair said that the U.K. would “stand shoulder to shoulder” with the U.S. in response to the al-Qaida attacks.
-British troops took a key role in many operations during the Afghan war until their withdrawal in 2014, particularly in Helmand Province in the south of the country.
-American troops remained in Afghanistan until their chaotic withdrawal in 2021 when the Taliban returned to power.
+British troops took a key role in many operations during the Afghan war particularly in Helmand Province in the south of the country, until their withdrawal from combat operations in 2014.
+British troops remained, in a support role, alongside the U.S. military until the chaotic withdrawal in 2021 when the Taliban returned to power.

 More than 150,000 British troops served in Afghanistan in the years after the invasion, the largest contingent after the American one.